 - You can buy 3 lbs of frozen chicken breasts for about the same price you would buy 1 lb of fresh chicken breast.

-- Buy a large 10 lb. bag of potatoes instead of smaller bags or purchasing them single.
-My local farmer’s market has 10 lb. bags for only $1.99, where as I would only get about 3 large potatoes for the same price if I bought them separately.
+- Buy a large 10 lb. bag of potatoes instead of smaller bags or purchasing them singly.
+My local farmer’s market has 10 lb. bags for only $1.99, whereas I would only get about 3 large potatoes for the same price if I bought them separately.

 - Stocking up on rice is cheaper when you buy it in bulk, plus it can be used for so many great meals and is very filling.